-The BCT has reached a deal with Bush Heritage Australia and South Endeavour Trust to permanently protect 31,266 hectares of private land at Naree and Yantabulla Station.
-This forms one of the largest areas of private land protected under a BCT agreement to date.
+The NSW Biodiversity Conservation Trust has reached a deal with Bush Heritage Australia and South Endeavour Trust to permanently protect 31,266 hectares of private land at Naree and Yantabulla Stations.

-Minister for Environment James Griffin said the two stations, which lie adjacent to each other in north-western NSW, make up a massive swathe of land which will now remain protected in-perpetuity, marking a major win for biodiversity in the region.
+Former Minister for Environment James Griffin said the two stations, which lie adjacent to each other in north-west NSW, make up a massive swathe of land which will now remain protected in-perpetuity, marking a major win for biodiversity in the region.

 “This is a NSW Government commitment of $8.9 million to support the rich biodiversity in this part of the state, and it’s a great example of what government and private organisations can achieve when working together to protect and conserve our environment,” Mr Griffin said.